ccarabine/Churchbarn-holiday-let/README.md

 * Corrective action: change colour palette

 2.)
+Header

-Header – when user tried to click on the header ‘Church Barn’, it did not take the user to the home page, which the user expected.
+a.) when user tried to click on the header ‘Church Barn’, it did not take the user to the home page, which the user expected.

 * Corrective action: added a href to the Church Barn text and linked to ‘index.html’

+b.)
+Was not immediately obvious that the home page was a holiday let.

+* Corrective action: Changed heading to Church Barn Holiday Cottage

 3.)
 Navbar – when the user scrolled down the page, they needed to scroll all the way back up to use navbarto select another page.